 From Dropbox to high-tech industries, there are, depending on your needs, a huge variety of cloud hosting providers to choose from.
 Most companies require more than simple document storage, so it's important to know what the options are.
 Consider the following components when making your final decision:

 - Disaster Recovery

-Cloud hosting services are typically pay as you go and can be billed hourly, daily, monthly, or even annually, and the cost can vary dramatically.
+Cloud hosting services typically use the pay-as-you-go model and can be billed hourly, daily, monthly, or even annually, and the cost can vary dramatically.
 With most services, there is never a large, upfront cost, so beware of a hosting company that asks for funds before service begins.
-Request to see a detailed breakdown of costs in relation to services.
+Request to see a detailed breakdown of costs in relation to the services being offered.

 Depending on your company's cloud needs, look for a hosting provider that allows you to add or delete services.
 Finding a cloud provider that can grow with your company is important and can keep overhead costs affordable.

 Security and privacy are of the utmost importance when it comes to cloud hosting.
 Ensure the provider you're working with has everything in place so that your business and data are always secure and protected.
 The following items should be provided at any hosting company.

 - User authentication

 - Data encryption